rdtho2525/news-reader/README.md

 ## Features
 + Browse a variety of the latest articles around the world
 + Search for a specific article by characters in its title
++ Visit the full article on _The New York Times_ website via hyperlink

 ### Application Demo